Feds bust one of largest cocaine rings in Western Pennsylvania; 39 indicted

 • Eugene Reddick, 35, of Clairton

-• Troy Rowe, 28, of Columbia, SC,
+• Troy Rowe, 28, of Columbia, S.C.

 • William Shaw, Jr., 33, of Brownsville